 It’s like throwing logs on the fire all day long

 As we age, most of us will see our metabolism slow down especially after age 40.
 So, the question becomes, “How do I boost my metabolism?”
 One way is to exercise efficiently so that you get a great “after burn” for several hours after a workout.
+No matter where you are in the world, exercise is important to your health.
+For people who are looking to lose weight, this method does prove to be effective if you stick to it.
+We will all find methods that work best for us.
+If you are someone who is committed to losing weight, one factor that you may not have thought about before is the amount of time you use your car.
+If you use it everyday, for no apparent reason, it may be best for you to sell you car in Ireland today (if you live in and around this country).
+This may help you with exercising more, now that you don’t have something like a car to turn to if you feel unmotivated.
+It is all about being positive and being committed.
 The other way is to eat smaller, more frequent meals throughout the day.
 The key is to eat foods that help boost your metabolism.

 So, what exactly is “metabolism”?
 It’s the combination or range of biochemical processes or chemical reactions which occur within our bodies.
 Consisting of anabolism (the build-up of substances) and catabolism (the breakdown of substances) metabolism is basically how our body uses food by transforming it into energy, the burning of calories.
 A slow metabolism means we aren’t burning food for energy and it becomes stored as fat.
 We want a healthy metabolism so that we have a balanced exchange of calories in and energy spent.
 Some people might even have such high metabolisms that they can’t keep weight on or gain wait; this is just as unhealthy as having a slow metabolism.